-- Pubs/Restaurants/Cafes/Entertainment venues are all open for the fully vaccinated with density requirements of one person per 2 sqm indoors.
+- Schools, Childcare and Early Learning Centres are open to all ages.
+Masks must be worn indoors at primary schools by all staff, visitors and students in year 3 and above. - Adult/Higher Education The government recommendation to "study from home if you can" is removed as of 11:59pm Friday February 25.
+QR code check-in required by all staff, students and visitors.
+Masks recommended, but not compulsory. - Childcare and Early Learning Open - Pubs/Restaurants/Cafes/Entertainment venues are all open for the fully vaccinated.
 Face masks must be worn.
 Vaccination requirements do not apply for food and drink venues which are operating takeaway services only or in food courts.
 People under 18 are no longer required to provide proof of vaccination at hospitality venues. - Retail goods and services Vaccination status requirements have been removed for all customers except for hair and beauty services.
-Mask settings in retail remain unchanged. - Community Facilities Open with no limits if Covid Check-in marshals ensure attendees check in.
-For support groups, one person per 4sqm up to 50 people may attend where check-in is not appropriate.
-Check in not required for essential service delivery, but must operate with the minimum number of people required. - Hospital visitors must be fully vaccinated or show evidence of a negative result from a rapid antigen test taken on the day of the visit.
+As of 11:59pm Friday February 25, only staff are required to wear facemasks. - Community Facilities, including libraries, halls and creative art spaces, may open without restriction to the fully vaccinated.
+There are limited circumstances where vaccination status does not apply, including to host essential public support groups, support services and health services, however numbers should be limited to only those necessary. - Hospital visitors must be fully vaccinated or show evidence of a negative result from a rapid antigen test taken on the day of the visit.
 All visitors aged 8 and over must wear a face mask indoors, unless exempt.
 Hospital visitors (aged 18 and over) who are not fully vaccinated must specifically wear a N95 respirator face mask for the duration of their visit.